Bogotá Metro: History

-Background
+Early proposals

-The construction of the Metro de Bogotá has been the subject of debates and studies since the 1940s when the collapse of the Bogotá Tramways made the need for a modern form of mass transport for the fast-growing metropolis evident.
+The construction of the Metro de Bogotá has been the subject of debates and studies since the 1940s, when the collapse of the Bogotá Tramways made the need for a modern form of mass transport for the fast-growing metropolis evident.
 It has been suggested that the track routes of the defunct Bogotá Savannah Railway be utilized for the city's new metro system.
 Currently Bogotá has no rail service and its public transport system relies on the bus rapid transit system TransMilenio.

-1950s

 General Gustavo Rojas Pinilla began the process of contracting the studies of the metro with NYCTA.
 However, due to the coup that deposed his government, the project stagnated.
 In 1955, the city's government opted for bus-based transportation.

-1980s

 In 1981, Fedesarrollo performed a series of studies to estimate the cost of five lines.
-The project consisted of a 92 Km "main" line, with a construction period of five years for the first line, and an average cost of USD $797 millions.
+The project consisted of a 92km "main" line, with a construction period of five years for the first line, and an average cost of USD $797 million.
 Nevertheless, due to the possibility of the 1986 World Cup being held in Colombia, the Armero tragedy and the Palace of Justice siege, the project was archived.

 In 1987, six countries proposed alternatives to build the metro.
 In 1988, during Virgilio Barco's city government, it was announced that negotiations to construct the metro were being held with the Italian firm Intermetro.

-1990s
+1990–2000: early planning

 In 1990, the city government and the national government agreed on the technical and juridical aspects of the metro, however a consensus about the financing method was not reached.
 More than thirty options to finance the system, including a tax on gas.
 Due to these difficulties and the economical and social instability of the country at that time, the project was postponed indefinitely.

 In 1991, Jaime Castro created the Metro de Bogotá company, he contracted feasibility, financing and construction studies.

-In 1996, the mayor Antanas Mockus along with JICA released the Santafé de Bogotá's Transportation Plan.
+In 1996, the mayor Antanas Mockus along with JICA released the Santafé de Bogotá Transportation Plan.

-In 1996, the Law 336: National Transportation Statute was proclaimed.
+In 1996, Law 336: National Transportation Statute was passed.
 This law, commonly called "the metro law", mandates that the national government must contribute to the construction of a metropolitan rail system in Bogotá.